Skip to main content

 Prerequisites

-The Transparent Proxy is currently only available for Kubernetes-based environments such as Kyma and Gardener.
+The Transparent Proxy is currently only available for Kubernetes-based environments.

 Background Information

-The Transparent Proxy is a connectivity component provided by SAP BTP that acts as an intermediary between your application and target systems.
-When using the Transparent Proxy your app performs requests against the Transparent Proxy without explicit authentication.
-This relies on the secure network communication provided by Kyma via Istio.
-The Transparent Proxy will obtain the relevant destination from the destination service.
-It will then use this destination to forward the request to the target system or to the Connectivity Proxy for On-Premise destinations.
-Consequently, your app itself does not interact with destination or connectivity service at all.
-This means your application pods do not require bindings to these two services.
+The Transparent Proxy obtains relevant destination configuration from the SAP Destination service.
+It uses this destination to forward the request to the target system or to the Connectivity Proxy for On-Premise destinations.
+Consequently, your app does not interact with SAP Destination service or Connectivity service.
+This means your application do not require bindings to these two services, everything is handled by the Transparent Proxy.

 Creating Transparent Proxy Destinations